Hiking lovers can now enjoy the ultimate technology on their routes thanks to these new and modern watches.

-FEATURES: Calorie counter, heart rate, solid design, thermometer, storm alarm
+FEATURES: Calorie counter, heart rate, solid design, storm alarm.

-Suunto Ambit 3 Peak.
-One of the best outdoor watches with heart rate monitor.
+The Suunto 9 is one of the best outdoor watches with heart rate monitor.
 This multi-sport GPS watch helps you track your progress while you are hiking, running or swimming.

 It measures time and tracks distance walked, altitude, temperature, pressure, heart rate and respiratory rate.
 It comes with other features like: GPS, digital compass, storm alarm and barometer, and can receive push notifications from your smartphone.

 It features an easy-to-understand GPS navigation system that allows you to use its route maps while hiking.
 You can access the Movescount Suunto Application, which tracks all your hikes and stores them in an online cloud so that you get an overview of your routes.

 This is definitely one of the best watches you can find in the market.

 FEATURES: Storm alarm, monitors several activities, provides information about sunrise and sunset

 PROS: 100 hours of battery; good features

 The Suunto Traverse has been a pretty good watch for many years.
 To be honest, other models such as the Suunto 9 and the Garmin Fenix 6X perform much better.
 However, the Suunto Traverse has some good features like: GPS, altimeter, barometer, digital compass, vibration alerts, flashlight backlight and activity monitoring -and it’s way cheaper than high-end models

 SPORTS: Everyday use, hiking